 The Shek Pik Country Trail

 The trail starts from next to the entrance of the Wisdom Path.
 Don’t go through the large entrance.
 That’s part of the Lantau Trail and takes you to Lantau Peak.
-The section of the Lantau Trail also has a path to Kau Nga Ling (literally, fangs of a wild dog).
+The section of the Lantau Trail also has a path to Kau Nga Ling (literally, fangs of a wild dog, West Dog’s Teeth).
 Although this path could also lead you downhill, I wouldn’t recommend it unless you are a serious hiker.
-I would advise that you enter the Shek Pik Country Trail, that runs parallel to the large entrance gates.
+I would advise that you enter the Shek Pik Country Trail, which runs parallel to the large entrance gates.

 Shek Pik Reservoir